Is it Less Expensive to Buy Louis Vuitton in France?

 Louis Vuitton Paris Stores

-I tend to purchase handbags and wallets during trips when I can take advantage of savings like this.
-My first entry into the Louis Vuitton store on the Champs Elysees was about 14 years ago.
-My husband was in tow and the lines of people waiting to get into the store (they were mostly from Japan, a the time) was so staggering that he video taped it and was immediately busted by LV staff.
+I purchase handbags and wallets during trips when I can take advantage of savings like this.
+My first entry into the Louis Vuitton store on the Champs Elysees was about 16 years ago.
+My husband was so intrigued by the lines of people waiting to get into the store (they were mostly from Japan, at the time) that he started to take video and was immediately busted by LV staff.

-Today, there are still lines snaking outside of this particular location.
-It’s big and the flagship store.
-Not wanting to wait in line, I walked a few extra blocks to the less hectic, but still quite large Avenue Montaigne location where I walked right in and bought a handbag within minutes.
+Today, there are still lines snaking outside of this particular location because it’s the flagship store.
+However, the less hectic but still quite large Avenue Montaigne location (near Four Seasons Hotel George V where we stay) is only a few blocks away.
+On my last trip, I walked right in and bought a handbag within minutes, something that would have taken much, much longer on Champs Elysees.

 Tips for Buying Louis Vuitton in Paris